'Game of Thrones' season 7 premiere date revealed via fan torture

 The whole experience of the prolonged and painful reveal naturally sent plenty of fans running to Twitter.
 The hashtag quickly rocketed to the top of the platform's trending topics.

-Looking ahead to July, there's been a lot of gossip lately about potential guest stars on the series, even though it hasn't really been know for such appearances thus far.
+Looking ahead to July, there's been a lot of gossip lately about potential guest stars on the series, even though the show hasn't really been known for such appearances thus far.

 There's been unconfirmed buzz about UFC fighter Conor McGregor joining the cast, and apparently New York Mets pitcher Noah Syndergaard has already shot his cameo.
 Martin said he'd love to get Barack Obama on the show, but he's probably still enjoying the afterglow from his recent epic vacation with Richard Branson.